biothings/biomedical_id_resolver.js/README.md

     "Cell": ["CL:0002372"]
 };

-// use unknown as the semantic type if you want SRI to figure out the semantic type let input = {
+// SRI resolver will figure out the semantic type if the input type is 'unknown', 'undefined', or 'NamedThing' let input = {
     "unknown": ["NCBIGene:1017", "MONDO:0004976"],
 };